Tholi Prema (2018 film): Plot

 Aadi is searching frantically for a missing girl in London.
 Dejected, Adi sits by the River Thames and starts talking about how he is successful at work but his love life is a complete failure.

 A few years back, Adi plots a revenge prank on his college professor for the 2 years of miserable college life despite being the top student.
 He escapes after a successful prank and heads straight to the train station to leave for Hyderabad.
 As the train leaves, his friends urge him to wait till his other friend bring him a coke bottle spiked with vodka dubbed as the 'Golden drop'.
 When the train starts leaving, his friends instigate him saying that he doesn't have the fortune to drink the last golden drop in Vizag to which Adi responds as "Challenge Accepted."
 He risks his life to get the coke bottle and almost gets hit by a lamp post before being pulled back inside the train by none other than Varsha.

 He instantly falls in love with Varsha and tries to woo her through flirting but Varsha is a very reserved and innocent girl and tries to stay out of trouble.
 Adi immediately proposes his love to Varsha and expects an answer from her by the morning if not he won't get back on the train to which Varsha agrees.
 To his surprise when he wakes up, Varsha is nowhere to be found.

 Adi is dejected as he can't forget her and searches high and low for her in all of Hyderabad to no luck.
 3 months have passed and he joins his University but still has no idea where Varsha is.
-To his surprise, he finds Varsha enrolled in the same University as him all along.
+To his surprise, he finds Varsha enrolled in the same university as him all along.
 She later tells him that she enrolled in his university by paying a lot of money despite getting a free seat at another university, after seeing his admission letter on the night of their journey.
 She explains that she couldn't give him an answer on the train due to the fear of her father arriving early and he was still asleep.
 Since then, Varsha gives a lot of signs that she is in love with him but she doesn't say those 3 words to Adi which he tries extremely hard for until one day where she expresses her love in front of all their University mates.
 Their love blossoms but they eventually break up because of Adi's impulsive nature.

-Six years have passed and Aditya has moved to London for his Masters.
+Six years have passed and Aditya has moved to London for his master's degree.
 He is a successful student, topping his university, but is unable to forget Varsha due to which he keeps rejecting any girl that is interested in him.